Festo-se/cyclonedx-editor-validator/docs/available_commands.md

             "id": {
                 "name": "web-framework",
                 "group": "org.acme",
-                # It is possible to provide a wildcard for the version
+                # It is also possible to provide a wildcard for the version
-                # if the version is set to "*" all versions are accepted
+                # if the version is set to "*" the version will be ignored
                 "version": "*",
             },
                 "set": {"copyright": "1990 Acme Inc"},